AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/azure-key-vault-config.md

 >[!WARNING]
 >
 >While most options can be left as their default values, **make sure that you enable the soft-delete and purge protection options**.
-If you do not turn these features on, you could risk losing access to your data if the key vault is deleted.
+If you do not turn on these features, you could risk losing access to your data if the key vault is deleted.
 >
 >![The [!DNL Microsoft Azure] [!DNL Create a key vault] workflow with soft delete and purge protection highlighted.](../images/governance-privacy-security/customer-managed-keys/basic-config.png)